Medication for Sedation

-Wickham Park Surgery does NOT prescribe diazepam outside of its terms of license.
+Wickham Park Surgery does not prescribe diazepam outside of its terms of license.
 This includes as a sedative for fear of flying or medical procedures under specialist care.

 This policy decision has been made by the GP Partners and is adhered to by all prescribers working across the practice.